Frequently Asked Questions

 1. Name Verification

 Requests for verification of individual lawyer names or disciplinary actions (or lack thereof) regarding individual lawyers will be fulfilled at a modest cost provided that the inquirer confirms the request in writing.

 Specialized statistical information also can be provided at a modest cost.
 Requests for research must be in writing and must state the purpose for which the information will be used.
 Available reports include alphabetical or cumulative lists of lawyer regulatory actions in specific jurisdictions for specific time periods.

 If you wish to file a complaint against a judge, you may do so with the judicial disciplinary agency in the state where the judge is located.
 Bear in mind that the judicial disciplinary agency will not be able to assist you with any underlying legal problems; their function is to make a determination as to whether the judge has violated any applicable judicial ethics standards that have been adopted in your state.
-A directory of state judicial disciplinary agencies is available from the American Judicature Society.

 The Standing Committee on Professional Discipline was established in 1973 to assist the judiciary and the bar in the development, coordination, and strengthening of disciplinary enforcement throughout the United States.
 Bear in mind that the ABA is not a disciplinary agency and neither it nor the Standing Committee on Professional Discipline has the authority to investigate or act upon complaints filed against lawyers or judges.

 Client protection funds are funds established at the state level to provide reimbursement to individuals who have lost money or property as a result of the dishonest conduct of their lawyer practicing law during the course of the client-lawyer relationship.
 Every state has a lawyers’ fund for client protection.
 The funds provide a remedy for clients who are unable to obtain reimbursement for their loss from another source.

 Where do you find out more information about lawyers' funds for client protection and how to file a claim?